What Assisted Living Offers

 Assisted living is one option for getting needed help.
 These staffed residences aim to keep seniors as self-sufficient as possible, providing support when needed by offering meals, personal assistance, social activities, and 24-hour supervision.

-We found that assisted living communities offer a wide range of services and function under different operational models, from bare-bones small group homes to plush apartment complex-style digs with hundreds of units.
+Assisted living communities offer a wide range of services and function under different operational models, from bare-bones small group homes to plush apartment complex-style digs with hundreds of units.
 Some are standalone joints; others are part of larger complexes that often include independent living, skilled nursing, and memory care.
 Some places just offer a room, meals, social activities, housekeeping, and help with daily needs like grooming, bathing, and dressing.
 Others serve up entertainment (book clubs, wine tastings, trips to museums, baby goat petting sessions—yes, really!), lots of onsite amenities (swimming pools, meeting rooms, multiple dining offerings, beauty salons), and luxurious common spaces.